Levaquin: 7 things you should know

-How it works
+1. How it works

-- Levaquin is a brand (trade) name for levofloxacin.
-Levofloxacin is an antibiotic which means that it kills bacteria.
-Levofloxacin inhibits two bacterial enzymes, topoisomerase IV and DNA gyrase, both of which are vital for the manufacture and repair of DNA and other DNA processes.
+- Levaquin (levofloxacin) works by inhibiting two bacterial enzymes, topoisomerase IV and DNA gyrase, both of which are vital for the manufacture and repair of bacterial DNA and other DNA processes.
+Levaquin kills bacteria.

 - Levaquin belongs to a group of medicines called fluoroquinolone antibiotics.

-- Available as oral tablets, oral solution, eye drops and in an injectable form.
+- Available as oral tablets, oral solution, eye drops, and in an injectable form.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include: